 Model

-is an implementation that aims to support an end-to-end predict-then-optimize with linear objective function and unknown cost coefficients.
-The core component is the differentiable optimization solver, which is involved in updating the gradient of the cost coefficients with respect to the optimal solution.
+PyEPO supports end-to-end predict-then-optimize with linear objective functions and unknown cost coefficients.
+At its core is the differentiable optimization solver, which computes gradients of the cost coefficients with respect to the optimal solution.

-For more information and details about the Optimization Model, please see the 01 Optimization Model:
+For more details, see the 01 Optimization Model notebook.

 User-defined Models